-In our previous blog we could see how to upgrade RDS MySQL version to latest version with zero downtime using AWS DMS.
+In our previous blog, we could see how to upgrade the RDS MySQL version to the latest version with zero downtime using AWS DMS.

-In this blog we are going to discuss about upgrade the Amazon Aurora PostgreSQL version from 10.21 to latest version(for now 14.5) using DMS.
+In this blog, we are going to discuss upgrading the Amazon Aurora PostgreSQL version from 10.21 to the latest version(for now 14.5) using DMS.

 We just follow the same but little different procedure from the previous blog to complete this requirement.